Explainer: Monetization Governance

 To enforce their monetization terms and policies, social media platforms employ a diversity of enforcement systems and processes.

-Platforms offer very little transparency around their monetization enforcement, effectiveness, and the extent to which processes are automated.
+Platforms offer very little transparency around their monetization enforcement, including their effectiveness, and the extent to which these processes are automated.

 Nonetheless, enforcement processes typically cover the following aspects:

-Processes to review an account’s compliance with program eligibility requirements.
+Processes to assess an account’s compliance with a given service’s eligibility requirements.

 Processes to review the monetization eligibility of individual pieces of content.

-Processes to enforce monetization restrictions - at a content, account, or bank account level.
+Processes to apply monetization restrictions - at a content, account, or payout account level.

-Processes to receive and process appeals on monetization decisions.
+Processes to receive and process appeals on monetization restrictions.

-Control settings offered to advertisers (and occasionally publishers) to convey their expectations over which actor and content may be associated with their brands.
+Controls offered to advertisers (and occasionally publishers) to convey their expectations over which actors and content may be associated with their brand.

 Third party tools, designed to support advertisers with filtering out actors and content which do not meet their brand safety and suitability expectations.